4paradigm/OpenMLDBSQLEmulator/README.md

 ```
 !run-script src/test/resources/simple.emu
 ```
-- `!set-display-time true/false` toggles displaying of command execution time.
-Time is shown in milliseconds and is the method's physical time.
+- `!set-display-time true/false` toggles display of command execution time.
+Time is shown in milliseconds and is physical time of the method.
-- `!enable-logging filename` and `!disable-logging` control logging, i.e. duplication of all Shell's input and output in a file.
+- `!enable-logging filename` and `!disable-logging` control logging settings, i.e. duplication of all Shell's input and output in a file.

 ### CLI Framework